-In 1942 the South Wood County Community War Chest was incorporated.
+1942 - the South Wood County Community War Chest was incorporated.
 It was later amended to the South Wood County Community Chest.

-In 1958 our organization experienced another name change, the South Wood County United Fund, Inc. and raised $72,000 in its first-ever annual campaign.
+1958 - our organization experienced another name change, the South Wood County United Fund, Inc. and raised $72,000 in its first-ever annual campaign.

-In 1972, there was another name change, to United Way of South Wood County, and the Helping Hand Logo was introduced nationally and adopted locally.
+1972 - our name changed to United Way of South Wood County, and the Helping Hand Logo was introduced nationally and adopted locally.

-In 1974, our first office was located in downtown Wisconsin Rapids; our first executive director was hired in 1975.
+1974 - our first office was located in downtown Wisconsin Rapids.

-The Planned Giving and Endowment Program was established in 1984.
+1984 - the Planned Giving and Endowment Program was established.

-The 2-1-1 call center was moved to our location in Wisconsin Rapids in 2003.
+2003 - the 2-1-1 call center was moved to our location in Wisconsin Rapids.

 2007 - our name changed to United Way of Inner Wisconsin when we added Adams County to our service area.

 2008 - our current CEO, Tari Jahns, joined the United Way staff.

 2012 - the Women's Leadership Council was created.